rubenandrebarreiro/rubenandrebarreiro.github.io/about.md

 <h2 id="interests"><i>Interests</i></h2>
 <hr/>

-<p>I'm addicted to technoligies and informatics.
+<p>I'm addicted to technologies and informatics.
 I love to programming and coding!
 I also have a big interest in design, photography, multimedia, fashion, marketing, business and poetry.</p>

 <br>